chrisvanfossen/chrisvanfossen.github.com/_posts/2012/2012-01-29-moving-to-tumblr.md

 title:  Fuck this, I’m going to Tumblr
 ---

-TODO: fix post links

 After many years of maintaining my personal blog as a way to help aid in my own learning and to feel like a bad ass because of that proud feeling of building something with your hands (well fingers) I have migrated to Tumblr for the indefinite future.

-You may remember last year [when I migrated to WordPress](http://joshtronicblog.tumblr.com/post/16726429952/why-i-recently-switched-to-wordpress) and shortly thereafter [migrated back](http://joshtronic.com/post/16727484120/ditched-wordpress), not the case this time.
+You may remember last year [when I migrated to WordPress](/2010/10/05/switched-to-wordpress/) and shortly thereafter [migrated back](/2010/12/10/ditched-wordpress/), not the case this time.
 Initially I didn’t quite understand Tumblr, mainly because all the experience I had with it was seeing “blogs” that were nothing more than posted and re-posted animated GIFs and memes.
 This was further perpetuated by starting [SceneKids.com](http://scenekids.com) and seeing kids talk about how “they blogged” and yet it was still just animated GIFs, memes and no substance (the written word being the substance I’m referring to).
 I figured with all the hype from the kids I’d go ahead and set up the SceneKids.com Blog on Tumblr mostly for posting about new features and helping give people a head’s up about downtime and system updates and all that.

 This time spent actually using Tumblr made me realize that these kids and their stupid pictures were just a misrepresentation of the platform as a whole.
 I’ve come to realize that Tumblr is quite possibly one of the best blogging platforms available right now.
 Instead of trying to do too much (like Wordpress), Tumblr is focusing on content.
 I’m definitely under-utilizing all of post formats available (I did suggest a “source code” type to allow for easier posting of code snippets *fingers crossed*) but what I am using is magnificent (just text posts for the most part, not really big into “reblogging” either).